 You can get professional advice from your local MLA-licensed locksmith, and always use products approved by a third-party certification agency, such as Sold Secure at soldsecure.com.

-Obstructive bushes around a property make it easier for intruders to access your property without being seen.
+Common mistakes include obstructive bushes around your home, which make it easier for intruders to access your property without being seen.
 Privacy is important, but maintain clear sight-lines to entries so that burglars are deterred.

 Leaving windows open and relying on old doors with old locks also puts your home at risk.
 You should also think about access to windows.
 A window next to a flat roof should be properly locked when you are not nearby, especially if there is easy access to the flat roof by way of a drainpipe or trellis.